Carol Stein from Santa Barbara, California

 BAD PRODUCTION, BAD TOUR

 I have never seen Rent, and was really excited to see it.
 We are season ticket holders, so we see a lot of musicals.
 First time walking out of a production at intermission.
 I had no idea what was happening, couldn’t hear the songs, didn’t connect with any of the characters, and just didn’t care to.
 I thought that maybe the show didn’t age well, but judging by the other comments, this is just a bad production.
 I’ve see high school musicals that were better than this.

+Please note: The term Shubert Theatre and/or Rent as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Shubert Theatre and/or Rent and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Shubert Theatre and/or Rent and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.